Excerpt from Chapter 5:

 Another problem with chasing likes and followers is that you don’t have much access to those folks and no way to contact them if they leave or the social media platform disappears.
 The social media platform owns those people’s contact information; you don’t.
-This is why building an email list is so crucial, and why I cover this in chapter 6.
+This is why building an email list is so crucial, and why I cover this in another chapter of Book Marketing for Academics.
 With an email list you have a way to directly contact folks and let them know news about your book, upcoming events, and where they can get their copy.

 The third problem with relying solely on social media platforms is that they are separate from one another.
 Your Academia.edu or Instagram followers don’t necessarily follow you on Facebook and vice versa.
 When folks jump to the next hot social media platform, you have to build a brand new audience from scratch over there because you can’t bring your Instagram, Facebook, or Twitter followers over (just think of 2014 when many academics flocked to the new platform Ello, only to largely return to Facebook).